 Dogs use a combination of visual and physical cues to express their emotions and intentions.
-It's essential to consider the overall context and combine multiple cues to get a more accurate understanding of a dog's feelings and intentions.
-Every dog is unique, and their body language can vary, so getting to know your specific dog's signals is crucial for effective communication and ensuring their well-being.
+To get a more accurate understanding of a dog's feelings and intentions, consider the overall context when you're evaluating your dog.
+Every dog is unique, and their body language can vary, so getting to know your specific dog's signals is important.